P. N. Panicker

 Puthuvayil Narayana Panicker (1 March 1909 – 19 June 1995) is known as the Father of the Library Movement in the Indian state of Kerala.
 The activities of the Kerala Grandhasala Sangham that he initiated triggered a popular cultural movement in Kerala which produced universal literacy in the state in the 1990s.

 June 19, his death anniversary, has been observed in Kerala as Vayanadinam (Reading Day) since 1996.
 The Department of Education in Kerala also observes Vayana varam (Reading Week) for a week from June 19 to 25.

 In 2017, Indian Prime Minister Narendra Modi declared June 19, Kerala's Reading Day, as National Reading Day in India.
 The following month is also observed as National Reading Month in India.

-Early life of PN Panicker
+Early life

 Panicker was born in a Nair family on 1909 March 1 to Govinda Pillai and Janaky Amma at Neelamperoor, India.
-In 1926 he started the Sanadanadharmam Library as a teacher in his hometown. he was a teacher and his influence on society was much greater than many of his time.
+In 1926 he started the Sanadanadharmam Library as a teacher in his hometown.
+He was a teacher and his influence on society was much greater than many of his time.